GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Vergranne.md

 **Creature Type**: Vergranne are humanoids.

-**Size**: Zwergain stand between 4'9" to 5'9" tall.
+**Size**: Vergranna stand between 4'9" to 5'9" tall.
 They can weigh between 120-205 pounds.
 They are medium creatures.

 **Ability Score Modification**: Vergranne have he following changes to their attributes
 +1 [Body]